The Wild West Was Actually Much Gayer Than You Think

 History also points out use of the Wild West word “berdache,” a Persian-derived term commonly applied to two-spirits.
 The word isn’t a synonym, though, because of its more overt sexual overtones; it is similar to the words “lover” or “boyfriend.”
 Some people consider the word offensive now because of its derogatory use by some frontiersmen.

 5. Rennaisance-themed orgies

-Most surprisingly, when Stewart returned to American in 1843, he planned a large “frontiersman rendezvous” and travelled with “a large entourage” to Fremont lake for the event.
+Most surprisingly, when Stewart returned to America in 1843, he planned a large “frontiersman rendezvous” and travelled with “a large entourage” to Fremont lake for the event.
 Stewart brought along “a large array of velvet and silk Renaissance costumes for his all-male guests to wear during the festivities.”

 A historian called the event “a rollicking medieval market faire” where “naked men crawled out from beneath striped canvas” of the tents to go loudly skinny dipping in the nearby lake.
-Most were in their teens and twenties.
+Most were in their teens and 20s.

 A scandal during the “Renaissance pleasure trip” reportedly caused Stewart to return immediately to Scotland and never return to America again.